-Machine category A Maximum stake (from January 2014) unlimited Maximum prize (from January 2014) unlimited Allowed premises Regional casino B1 £5 £10,000(with an option of a maximum £20,000 linked to a progressive jackpot on a premises basis only Large casino, small casino, pre-2005 Act Casino and Regional Casino.
-B2 £100 £500 Betting premises and tracks occupied by pool betting and all of the above B3 £2 £500 Bingo premises, adult gaming centre and all of the above B3A £2 £500 Members club or Miners Welfare institute only B4 £2 £400 Members club or miners welfare club, commercial club and all of the above C £1 £100 Family entertainment centre(with Commission operating licence, qualifying alcohol licenced premises(without)additional gaming machine permit), qualifying alcohol licenced premises ( with additional LA gaming machine permit) and all of the above D money prize 10p £5 Travelling fairs, unlicensed(permit) Family entertainment centre and all of the above D non- money prize( other than crane grab machine) 30p £8 All of the above D non- money prize ( crane grab £1 £50 All of the above
+Machine Maximum Maximum Allowed premises

+category stake (from prize (from

+January January

+Λ 2014) unlimited 2014) unlimited Pagional agains

+A B1 £5 £10,000 (with Regional casino

+ы 1.5 an option of a Large casino, small casino, pre-2005 Act Casino and

+maximum Regional Casino.

+£20,000 regional casino.

+linked to a

+progressive

+jackpot on a

+premises

+basis only

+B2 £100 £500 Betting premises and

+tracks occupied by pool

+betting and all of the above

+B3 £2 £500 Bingo premises, adult

+gaming centre and all of

+the above

+B3A £2 £500 Members club or Miners

+D.4 00 0.400 Welfare institute only

+B4 £2 £400 Members club or miners

+welfare club, commercial

+С £1 £100 club and all of the above

+L I £100 Family entertainment centre(with Commission

+operating licence,

+qualifying alcohol licenced

+premises(without)additional

+gaming machine permit),

+qualifying alcohol licenced

+premises ( with additional

+LA gaming machine

+permit) and all of the above

+D money 10p £5 Travelling fairs,

+prize unlicensed(permit) Family

+entertainment centre and

+all of the above

+D non- 30p £8 All of the above

+money

+prize( other

+than crane

+grab machine)

+D non- £1 £50 All of the above

+money prize ~ 1 200 7 th of the above

+( crane grab

+, starte grab 1 1